datacontroller/datacontroller.io/content/blog/5-zero-code-ways-to-import-excel-into-sas/index.md

 `vimeo: https://vimeo.com/417808409`

 Once the approver approves the change, the table is updated.
 There is a full audit history and you can even retrieve the original excel file that was submitted.
 The tool does NOT let you load <em>new</em> tables to SAS, nor does it let you modify the columns.
-The <em>model</em> is therefore protected by IT, whilst the <em>values</em> are managed by the business
+The <em>model</em> is therefore protected by IT, whilst the <em>values</em> are managed by the business.

-Data Controller is available for SAS Meta and SAS Viya.
-A Base SAS version is in development.
+Data Controller is available for all 3 SAS platforms (SAS Meta, SAS Viya, Base SAS).
 Like what you see?
-Don't hesitate to [book a demo session](https://datacontroller.io) and meet the team!</p>
+Don't hesitate to [book a demo session](https://datacontroller.io) and meet the team!

 ### 2 - Import Excel using SAS Studio